tristantao/kaggle_survivor/writeup.md

 #Since this is a training data, the numbers are not 100% accurate.
 #Nevertheless they are often indicative of general trends. #TODO add disclaimers
 ```

 Perhaps Sex plays a role in survival rate?
 It seems like women had a higher chance of surviving.
+Our intuition is that the crewman used the standard "Women and Children first" for the lifeboats.

 ```R
 #Survival rate by cabin classes